Particular/docs.particular.net/nservicebus/upgrades/5to6-moving-away-from-ibus.md

 ## Sending messages inside message handlers

-The public `IBus` injection property in message handlers can now be safely deleted.
+Instances of `IBus` that were being injected into message handler classes by the IoC container can be safely deleted.

-The message handlers now includes an additional `IMessageHandlerContext` parameter, which provides the methods that used to be called from `IBus`.
+The message handler signature now includes an additional `IMessageHandlerContext` parameter, which provides the methods that used to be called from `IBus`.
 Use the `IMessageHandlerContext` to send and publish messages from within the message handler.

 snippet:5to6-bus-send-publish